micaelaneus/strength-as-ccoty/README.md

 ### OTHER TAROT DECKS IN THE RWCS LINEAGE

 Many, maaaaaaany versions of the RWCS deck exist these days, and some of the favorites sold out years ago and will never be re-printed (looking at you, *Collective Tarot*).
-These ones are equally awesome and readily available:
+These are equally awesome and readily available:

 * *The Melanated Tarot* (Black) at <https://www.oubria.com/melanated-classic-tarot.html>
 * *The Black Queer Tarot* (the name says it all) at <https://blackqueertarot.com/>